Daphne-Hsueh/insurance/README.md

 To get started with this project, follow these steps:

-1. Clone the repository: `git clone https://github.com/yourusername/your-repo-name.git`
+1. Clone the repository: `git clone git@github.com:Daphne-Hsueh/insurance.git`
-2. Navigate to the project directory: `cd your-repo-name`
+2. Navigate to the project directory: `cd insurance`
 3. Install the dependencies: `npm install`
 4. Start the development server: `npm start`